zhanhl316/negotiation-dialogue-survey/README.md

 - **DialoGraph: Incorporating Interpretable Strategy-Graph Networks into Negotiation Dialogues** (ICLR 2021) [[paper](https://openreview.net/pdf?id=kDnal_bbb-E)] [[code](https://github.com/rishabhjoshi/DialoGraph_ICLR21)]  (Tao) - Done
 - **Augmenting non-collaborative dialog systems with explicit semantic and strategic dialog history** (ICLR 2020) [[paper](https://openreview.net/forum?id=ryxQuANKPB)] (Yufei)

+  This paper focuses on improving the performance of non-collaborative dialogs by learning Dialog Act and Strategy using finite state transducers (FSTs).
+Given the dialog history, two classifiers are used to predict Dialog Act and Strategy for each utterance.
+These predicted Dialog Act and Strategy labels are fed into FSTs.
+The outcome of FSTs are used as part of inputs to the dialog generator.
+The experiment results show that incorperating these information successfully improve the generated dialog quality.

 - **Improving Dialog Systems for Negotiation with Personality Modeling** (ACL 2021) [[paper](https://aclanthology.org/2021.acl-long.56.pdf)] [[code](https://github.com/princeton-nlp/NegotiationToM)] (Yufei)
 - **A deep reinforcement learning-based agent for negotiation with multiple communication channels** (ICTAI 2021) [[paper](https://ieeexplore.ieee.org/abstract/document/9643383)] [[code]] (Tao)
 - **Towards Emotion-Aware Agents For Negotiation Dialogues** (20219th ICACII) [[paper](https://arxiv.org/pdf/2107.13165.pdf)]  (Haolan)